top of page

 • Credentialing, auditing, and compliance enforcement

 Without centralized governance, access rights become overbroad, outdated, or misaligned with real-time roles.
+Hybrid healthcare requires synchronized physical and digital access governance to maintain both patient safety and operational efficiency.

 The Limitations of Traditional Access Control Models